MISP/PyMISP/README.md

 pip3 install pymisp[fileobjects,openioc,virustotal]
 ```

-## Install the latest version from repo from developemnt purposes
+## Install the latest version from repo from development purposes

 **Note**: poetry is required